-The Board is actively involved in oversight of risks that could affect the Holding Company and particularly focuses on operational risks such as those identified in Corning Gas' Annual Report on Form 10-K for the fiscal year ended September 30, 2016.
-The full Board has overall responsibility for the general oversight of risks that could affect the Holding Company, but some of this oversight is conducted by committees of the Board.
-The Board satisfies this responsibility through regular reports directly from officers responsible for oversight of particular risks within the Holding Company, as well as through reports by each committee chair regarding the committee's considerations and actions.
+The board is actively involved in oversight of risks that could affect the Company and particularly focuses on operational risks such as those identified in the Company's Annual Report on Form 10-K for the fiscal year ended September 30, 2018.
+The full board has overall responsibility for the general oversight of risks that could affect the Company, but some of this oversight is conducted by committees of the board.
+The board satisfies this responsibility through regular reports directly from officers responsible for oversight of particular risks within the Company, as well as through reports by each committee chair regarding the committee's considerations and actions.